On the structure of dg categories of relative singularities: Orlov's theorem

 \subsection{Matrix factorizations}

-It is well known (see \cite{orl04}, \cite{bw12}, \cite{efpo15}, \cite{brtv}) that the dg-category of relative singularities $\sing{B,f}$ associated to a $1$-dimensional affine flat Landau-Ginzburg model over a regular local ring is equivalent to the dg-category of matrix factorizations $\mf{B}{f}$ introduced by Eisenbud (\cite{eis80}).
+It is well known (see \cite{orl04}, \cite{bw12}, \cite{efpo15}, \cite{brtv}) that the dg category of relative singularities $\sing{B,f}$ associated to a $1$-dimensional affine flat Landau-Ginzburg model over a regular local ring is equivalent to the dg category $\mf{B}{f}$, whose objects are matrix factorizations introduced by Eisenbud (\cite{eis80}).
 In this section we shall recall what matrix factorizations are.